aweich/esloco/README.md

 ## Limitations

-> [!CAUTION]
+- Uniform read placement
+    > `esloco` currently places reads uniformly at random along the genome, implying that all regions are equally likely to be sequenced.
+In practice, this assumption is violated due to  sequencing biases, such as GC content effects, which still exist in long-read technologies.
+While `esloco` does not explicitly account for such biases, its support for [weighted blocking of regions](#blocked-regions-common) allows users to incorporate empirical correction factors derived from prior sequencing data, offering a route for customization in bias-aware applications.

+- Short worker timeout / memory leak error
     > In some instances, the simulation will return the following warning: "A worker stopped while some jobs were given to the executor.
 This can be caused by a too short worker timeout or by a memory leak." to the CLI.
 Usually, this has happened before when using thousands of barcodes during `Insertion [I]` mode and only a limited amount of CPUs.
 Usually, neither the simulation nor its results should be affected by the warning.

 ## Citation & Contribution

 If you like this tool, please consider giving it a star.
-If you are using this tool for your research, please cite our corresponding publication:
+If you are using this tool for your research, please cite our publication: ...